Skip to content

 Wine

 Wine is a compatibility layer that allows you to run Windows applications on Linux.
-It translates Windows API calls into POSIX calls, enabling many Windows applications to run natively on Linux.
-Valve also maintains a fork of Wine called Proton, which is specifically designed for gaming.
+It translates Windows API calls into POSIX calls, enabling many Windows applications to run on Linux.

 l2dc_viewer